roidrage/shoulda-addons/README.md

 Install from gemcutter via: `gem install shoulda-addons`

 Is it safe for Ruby 1.9?
-Probably not, but I'm on it.
+Yes!
+Support for the new MiniTest framework is built-in.

 Author: Mathias Meyer <meyer@paperplanes.de>